-Himalayan birds are quite different from the ones found in the other parts of India.
+Himalayan birds differ from those found in other parts of India.
 Some of them are even endangered.
-In our orchards, we have ensured that some wild trees like oaks, deodars, acacias etc are also present.
+In our orchards, we have ensured that some wild trees like oaks, deodars, acacias, etc are also present.
 These are natural places for building nests, by these winged friends of ours.

-During the fruits season, everyone around our orchards have been told to leave some fruits on each of the trees.
+During the fruit season, we also keep telling people in the neighboring orchards to leave some fruits on each of the trees.
 These are left for the birds to feed on.
-Magpies love our pears and some tiny mountain birds are fond of apples when they are still sour.
+Magpies love pears and sour apricots.
+Various tiny mountain birds are fond of apples.

 We have been doing tree plantation for the past many years.
 There are many bare areas where trees have been felled unscrupulously.
 Instead of simply talking about it, we decided to act on it.
 Now we procure trees for planting from forest nurseries and sometimes even from various private nurseries.
 Wherever we see a bare patch of land, these trees are planted.
 If you want to join us in the tree plantation drive, let’s do it!